**This article appears in the January issue of Social Selling News.**

-Policing agency now active; aims to monitor and enforce policies on all companies in the channel.
+Policing agency now active; aims to monitor and enforce policies on all companies in the direct sales channel.

 “The message I want to impart and what I want to instill in your compliance protocols is to take it seriously and get it right.”